Wait Time Truth Project · Est. 2026

 You Get a Shareable Receipt

-Get a receipt image with your verdict — was the park honest?
+Get a receipt image showing how accurate the posted time was.
 Download it, tweet it, post it.
 Every report strengthens the data for every guest at every park.
-The more reports, the more accurate the inflation rankings become.
+The more reports, the more useful the accuracy rankings become.

 Frequently Asked Questions

-Based on crowdsourced data comparing posted wait times to actual guest-reported waits, many major theme parks consistently overstate queue times.
-Across 20 major U.S. parks, the average inflation factor is approximately 1.58×, meaning a posted 60-minute wait often takes around 38 minutes.
-Parks that sell skip-the-line products like Lightning Lane, Express Pass, and Virtual Queue tend to show higher inflation rates.
-This pattern has been independently documented by TouringPlans, Inside the Magic, and Disney Tourist Blog.
+Based on crowdsourced data comparing posted wait times to actual guest-reported waits, posted times at many major theme parks consistently run higher than the actual experience.
+Across 20 major U.S. parks, the average posted-to-actual ratio is approximately 1.58×, meaning a posted 60-minute wait often takes around 38 minutes.
+The gap tends to be wider at parks that offer paid skip-the-line products like Lightning Lane, Express Pass, and Virtual Queue.
 WaitTimeTruth tracks it continuously with crowdsourced guest reports.

 How accurate are Disney World posted wait times?

-Based on crowdsourced guest reports and independent data from TouringPlans, Disney World parks tend to overstate posted wait times by 20–45%.
-TouringPlans found that actual wait times at EPCOT average just 60% of posted times, while Magic Kingdom and Hollywood Studios average 64% of what's posted.
-Popular rides like Tron Lightcycle Run show inflation factors around 1.38×, meaning a posted 90-minute wait actually takes approximately 65 minutes.
-Seven Dwarfs Mine Train is consistently one of the most inflated attractions, especially near park closing when Disney actively discourages guests from joining queues.
-Inflation rates vary by ride, time of day, and season.
-See our Magic Kingdom inflation data for ride-by-ride breakdowns.
+Based on crowdsourced guest reports and independent data from TouringPlans, Disney World parks tend to post wait times that are 20–45% higher than the actual experience.
+TouringPlans found that actual wait times at EPCOT average just 60% of posted times, while Magic Kingdom and Hollywood Studios average 64%.
+Seven Dwarfs Mine Train tends to show especially large gaps near park closing.
+See our Magic Kingdom accuracy data for ride-by-ride breakdowns.

 How accurate are Universal posted wait times?